August 17, 2022

-While we can’t control the timing and speed of a potential recovery, we can be proactive when it comes to our financial well-being.
+While we can’t control the timing of a recovery, we can be proactive when it comes to looking after our financial well-being.

-Here are some steps that may help you and your finances during a recession.
+Let's go over a few tips that could help you and your finances during a recession.

 Having a cash reserve on hand to respond to emergency situations is especially vital during a recession.
-If you have a job now, but don’t have an emergency fund, consider putting some money away each month in a separate savings.
-The general guideline is to have enough to cover at least three to six months of living expenses.
+If you don’t have an emergency fund, consider putting some money away each month in a separate savings account.
+The general rule of thumb is to have enough to cover at least three to six months of living expenses.

 Job security in a recession is never a sure thing.
-This isn’t meant to scare you, but to underscore the importance of being mentally and financially prepared for what could be the worst-case scenario.
+This isn’t meant to scare you, but to underscore the importance of being mentally and financially prepared for the unexpected.

 You don’t want to find yourself in a situation (e.g., losing a job) where you have to scramble or take out a last-minute loan to cover essential expenses.
 An emergency fund can help you deal with potential bumps in the road without knocking you completely off course when it comes to your financial goals.

-Bear in mind that it’s important to keep your emergency fund in a safe (read: FDIC-insured), accessible account such as a traditional or high-yield savings account, so that you can withdraw the money when you need it.
+Bear in mind that it’s important to keep your emergency fund in an accessible, FDIC-insured account such as a traditional or high-yield savings account, so that you can withdraw the money when you need it.

 Recession or not – it’s good to get into the habit of revisiting your budget to see how you’re spending your money every month.

-Having and sticking to a budget can also help you stay on top of paying down any existing debt.
-Keep in mind that the quicker you can pay off debt, the sooner you can free up more of your budget for something else.
+A budget can also help you stay on top of your debt.
+During a recession, it's more important than ever to continue paying them down on time.
+Remember, the quicker you can pay off debt, the sooner you can free up more of your budget for something else.

-A recession already comes with plenty of stress, and the last thing you may want is for your debt to grow while you’re trying to cope with other financial pressures.
+A recession already comes with plenty of stress, and the last thing you want is for your debt to grow while you’re trying to cope with other financial headwinds.

-If you do end up having to take out a personal loan to cover your expenses, you’d want to get the best possible terms.
+If you end up having to take out a personal loan to cover your expenses during a recession, you’d want to get the best possible terms.
 To do that, you would need to maintain a good credit score.
 This means paying your bills on time and keeping your credit utilization low, among other things.

-We understand that staying level-headed during a global crisis may be easier said than done.
-This is why you may want to reach out to your financial advisor and discuss any concerns.
-They may review your investments with you and help identify the pros and cons of any changes you may be considering.
+We understand that staying level-headed during a recession may be easier said than done.
+This is why you may want to reach out to your financial advisor to review your investments together.
+They can also talk you through any portfolio changes you may be considering.

 Exploring these options can be helpful in two ways.
-First, it’s a chance for you to develop a new skill set.
-Second, if successful, your side project could provide at least some income if you were to suffer a pay cut or lose your job in a recession.
+First, it’s a chance to develop a new skill set.
+Second, if successful, your side project could provide a different stream of income.

 This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation to buy or sell securities, or of an account type, securities transaction, or investment strategy.
 This article was prepared by and approved by Marcus by Goldman Sachs®, but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC are or any of their affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.